Anthematics/Notes/arraymethods.md

 #### Array.from use cases

 if you want to create a leaderboard and leave it empty or an array of promises using an incrimented number - replaces lots of older things you'd do with splice and slice.
+You can create an array from variables (including strings) or map them.

 #### Array.from() syntax